yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-07/lab/README.md

   * Move the `/c` and `/d` routes into it
   * Export it
   * Import it into the server file and properly `use()` it.

+**Engineering Note** - *Modularity is a tool that not only makes your code more readable and consumable by other developers, it helps you to think about how to break problems down*

 ### Testing Practice
 * Create a repository called `lab-07-testing` and copy the contents of the `starter-code/testing` folder into it.